scholarslab/CodeLab/Week05/intro_python.md

 !["There are 10 kinds of people in the world..."](assets/10kinds.jpeg)

-(No one really understands binary)
+(No one really understands binary because no one thinks in binary)

-All data in a computer is represented as binary (base 2) numbers, comprising only 1s and 0s.
+Let's remember that all data in a computer is represented as binary (base 2) numbers, comprising only 1s and 0s.
 The text you're reading now is represented by individual characters that, under the hood, are stored as binary numbers.
 The method of translating these information between different forms and contexts (such as between binary numbers and text or numbers) is called encoding.

 Integers are easy enough to represent in binary: 0 is 0, 1 is 1, 2 is 10, 3 is 11, 4 is 100, and so on.